-H-18 Calibrade - This commonly used non-resilient wheel provides a medium coarse abrasive action.
+H-18 Calibrade - This commonly used non-resilient wheel provides a severe abrasive action.
 It is most often used to evaluate resilient materials such as rubber (non-tacky), certain woven textile fabrics, coated fabrics, and flexible plastic sheets.

-H-22 Calibrade - The H-22 wheel produces a coarse abrasion.
+H-22 Calibrade - The H-22 vitrified wheel produces an extreme abrasive action.
 It has been used to test rubber, linoleum, leather, deep pile fabrics (such as automobile floor coverings) and concrete.

-H-38 Calibrade - A non-resilient, vitrified abrading wheel comprised of fine abrasive particles.
+H-38 Calibrade - A non-resilient, vitrified abrading wheel comprised of fine abrasive particles that produces medium abrasive action.
 Designed to operate with 250 or 500 gram loads, the principal use of this wheel is to test woven and non-woven fabrics.
 Must be refaced using the Taber Wheel Refacer and multi-point diamond tool.

 NOTE: Calibrade wheels do not have an expiration period.

 Custom Formulations - To inquire about custom wheel formulations, please contact Taber Industries.

 CS-0 Rubber (same as S-32) - A resilient wheel containing no abrasive particles.
 Intended for use when a very mild abrasive action is required, or for wet tests such as determining the relative abrasion of dental pastes, cleaning powders, or similar compounds.
 Adhesive sandpaper strips can be adhered to the periphery of the CS-0 wheel to evaluate the abrasion resistance of high-pressure decorative laminates and other products.
 CS-0 wheels have an expiration and should not be used after the date printed on the label.